 - Lightly toast the cashews.
 For crunchy, toasty nuts, lightly toasting is a must.

-- Make the Honey Chilli Sauce.
+- Make the garlic ginger chicken stir fry sauce.
 Add all of the sauce ingredients to a bowl and whisk together, then set aside

-- Chop your chicken into small chunks about 2cm by 2cm, add the coconut oil to the wok on high heat and toss the chicken until cooked and lightly golden
+- Chop your chicken into small chunks about 2cm by 2cm, add the sesame oil to the wok on high heat and toss the chicken until cooked and lightly golden

 - Reduce the heat on the wok down to medium.
 Add the sauce and stir through for a couple of minutes.

-- Add in toasted cashews/spring onions or shallots and stir through.
-Serve with your favourite Rice.
+- Add in toasted cashews/green onions or shallots and stir through.
+Serve with your favorite Rice.

 - Cooking: A wok is ideal for this recipe as it distributes the heat more evenly and you use less oil.
 It also allows the sauce to coat the chicken better.
 If you don’t have a wok though, just use a normal pan, it will still taste great.

-- Oil: My preference is for coconut oil, as it gives the chicken a beautiful golden colour with out burning it or it sticking to the wok
+- Oil: My preference is for coconut oil, as it gives the chicken a beautiful golden color with out burning it or it sticking to the wok

 - Chicken: Chicken breast is best for this recipe, cut into 2cm cubes.
-Although you could also use chicken thigh with fat trimmed, chopped small.
+Although you could also use skinless chicken thighs with fat trimmed, chopped small.

 - Other Meats: This recipe works with cubed beef and turkey as well